 This course provides fire protection personnel and professional firefighter with an understanding of the properties, principles, and concepts of fluid materials, particularly water.
 The course presents a background of the basic properties of fluids, pressures, flows, pumps, and practical applications.
-Prerequisite: ENG 096, if required.
+Prerequisite: ENG 096, if required 3 lecture hours per week 3 credit hours